corbienassisdev/TRex-Brain/README.md

 # T-Rex Brain

-Trying to recoding the T-Rex game from chrome, to add an AI based on neural networks and genetic algorithms \o/
+Trying to recoding the T-Rex game from Chrome browser, to add an AI based on neural networks and genetic algorithms \o/